 For both retail and professional investors alike, most portfolios should strike a balance between risk mitigation and profit-seeking.
-Long-short equity investing is one strategy that many large-scale investors use to pursue.
-In a long-short equity approach, the investor takes a mix of long and short positions, hoping to create a portfolio that is balanced to take advantage of both rises and falls in the market.
-You can work with a financial advisor who can help you understand if the long-short strategy makes sense for your portfolio.
+Long-short equity investing is one strategy that many large-scale investors use.
+In a long-short equity approach, the investor takes a mix of long and short positions, hoping to create a portfolio that’s balanced to take advantage of both rises and falls in the market.
+A financial advisor can help you understand if the long-short equity strategy makes sense for your portfolio.

 How Long-Short Equity Investing Works